A Major in Economics

 With a solid base in theory and statistics, students move on to applied courses offered at the 200 and 300 levels.
 The department includes faculty members with specialties in each of the major fields within economics who teach courses in those specialties using the tools developed in the core courses.
 Some students may wish to go on to Independent Study, either as a 350 or a 360-370.

 Substitutes for ECON 103

-Economic statistics courses or courses with significant economics applications (including Stat 100 at Harvard, for example) may replace Econ 103, counting as the equivalent of 103 and counting toward the Economics major or minor.
-Any other introductory statistics course, whether applied or theoretical, may be used to "place out" of Econ 103 but will not count as a unit toward the Economics major or minor.
+Economic statistics courses or courses with significant economics applications may replace Econ 103, counting as the equivalent of 103 and counting toward the Economics major or minor.
+Other introductory statistics course, whether applied or theoretical, may be used to "place out" of Econ 103 but will not count as a unit toward the Economics major or minor.
 These could include courses: